We are now the AI Security Institute

 Monitoring the fast-moving landscape of AI development

-Evaluating the risks AI poses to national security and public welfare
+Evaluating the risks AI poses to national security and public safety

-Advancing the field of systemic safety to improve societal resilience
+Advancing the field of systemic safety to improve national resilience

 Global impact